SLIM: Let LLM Learn More and Forget Less with Soft LoRA and Identity Mixture: Introduction

 In this work, we propose a novel MoE architecture with {\bf S}oft {\bf L}oRA and {\bf I}dentity {\bf M}ixture (SLIM), a mixture of LoRA adapters and identity layers.
-By introducing identity layers as experts, the model has the potential of routing the samples out of the downstream distribution to the identity layers, thus avoiding the influence of downstream tasks.
-To encourage the model to dynamically route the samples from the downstream tasks to the LoRA adapters, while assigning the samples out of the downstream distribution to the identity layers to avoid forgetting, we propose weight yielding with sliding clustering to estimate the distribution of the samples from the downstream tasks and modify the routing weight according to the consistency between the input sample and the distribution.
-Inspired by DARE \cite{yu2024language}, we further convert the low-rank adaptation to model merging task and propose a fast merging approach that dynamically merges the mixture of LoRA adapters to the base model.
+By introducing identity layers as experts, the model is enabled to activate these layers as information ``highways'' to skip the LoRA adapters, thus avoiding the influence of downstream tasks.
+We further propose weight yielding with sliding clustering to estimate the distribution of the samples from the downstream tasks and modify the routing weight according to the consistency between the input sample and the distribution.
+This mechanism encourages the model to dynamically route the samples from the downstream tasks to the LoRA adapters while assigning the samples out of the downstream distribution to the identity layers to alleviate forgetting.
+Inspired by DARE \cite{yu2024language}, we convert the low-rank adaptation to model merging formulation and propose a dynamic merging approach and its fast implementation to mix LoRA adapters to the base model for forgetting alleviation.
 We conduct experiments on various downstream datasets while validating the model performance on multiple general tasks.
 Extensive experiments show that the proposed SLIM could achieve SOTA PEFT performance, and significantly mitigate catastrophic forgetting, as demonstrated in Fig.~\ref{fig:radar}.
-Our main contributions could be summarized as follows: \begin{enumerate} \item We propose SLIM, a novel MoE PEFT algorithm that achieves comparable performance to the SOTA PEFT methods, while effectively alleviating catastrophic forgetting. \item We propose weight yielding with sliding clustering that enhances the dynamic routing between the identity layers and the LoRA adapters for better downstream performance and catastrophic forgetting suppression. \item We propose dynamic merging that converts the MoE low-rank adaptation to model merging, which effectively eliminates catastrophic forgetting without any data replay. \end{enumerate}
+Our main contributions could be summarized as follows: \begin{enumerate} \item We propose SLIM, a novel MoE PEFT algorithm that achieves comparable performance to the SOTA PEFT methods, while effectively alleviating catastrophic forgetting. \item We propose a weight-yielding mechanism with sliding clustering to enhance dynamic routing between identity layers and LoRA adapters, improving input distribution distinction and enhancing general competence preservation. \item We propose dynamic merging that converts the MoE low-rank adaptation to model merging, which effectively mitigates catastrophic forgetting without any data replay. \end{enumerate}